Alumni Spotlight: Muhammad Ali

 Fidel is my role model.
 Fidel is the chief Echo tech at California Hospital, Los Angeles.
 I would say that from clocking into my work to greeting patients, to performing Echo exams, and finally to writing every single word of a report (of my findings) – I learned a lot from Fidel.
 WCUI gave me the theoretical knowledge and Fidel showed me the practical form of that knowledge.
 If it would be up to me, I would give this guy a lifetime achievement award!

-Q: Without mentioning any names, has there been any especially memorable cases or patients that you have dealt with at work?
+Q: Without mentioning any names, have there been any especially memorable cases or patients that you have dealt with at work?

 Once there was an elderly patient, he was not happy to be in the hospital and be so sick.
 He was obviously not happy that I showed up to do his Echocardiogram, either.
 He was cooperative but bitter.
 The moment I started imaging, I diverted his attention to the screen and said, “This is your heart.”
 Suddenly he was mesmerized by the rhythmic movement of the heart and amazed by looking at his valves.
 After I was done with the exam, he apologized and thanked me for showing him the images.